alan-turing-institute/open-research-community-management/README.md

 ## About the Team

 The TPS Research Programme hosts all RCMs within the **Open Research Community Management** team.
-As community experts, each RCM is assigned to specific projects across different programmes and as a team, they connect them as a joint-up system of open source and reproducible software, data, people and processes.
+As community experts, each RCM is allocated to specific projects across different programmes and as a team, they connect those projects as a joint-up system of open source and reproducible software, data, people and processes.
 By sharing knowledge as they develop in different projects, both in terms of scientific outcomes and socio-technical approaches applied to achieve them, RCMs break down the silos that traditionally exist in a research environment.

 ![the illustration shows three siloed groups of users, researchers and developers, who are connecting with each other based on commonly useful projects.](https://zenodo.org/api/iiif/v2/867e0f11-b7cb-460e-9c3b-487ac75ada36:1794300f-5dd7-47ac-af5a-007cc1b52bee:community-managers.jpg/full/750,/0/default.jpg)